Lithuania seeks to heal Soviet trauma after 30 years of freedom - France 24

 Experts suggest that historical injustice and the failure to meet the needs of the victims have a huge impact on societies haunted by history.

-According to Simon Wessely, a professor of psychological medicine at King's College London, acknowledging the past is important both individually and collectively.
+Simon Wessely, a professor of psychological medicine at King's College London, said acknowledging the past is important both individually and collectively.

 "A single person can be a perpetrator, a victim and a bystander at different times in their lives.
 So it is with countries and so it is with culture," he told delegates at the conference.